wemake-services/meta/employees.md

 ### Hiring

-- Sign an agreement.
+1. Ask for email.
-- Ask for email.
+2. Ask for public key.
-- Invite to GitLab.
+3. Sign an agreement.
-- Ask for public key.
+4. Invite to GitLab.

 ### Firing